ad-freiburg/aqqu/README.md

     cp -r /nfs/datasets/aqqu_input_data/* input/

 ## Train with the provided script
+When using docker/wharfer with user namespaces you may need to first run `chmod o+wx data` so Aqqu running inside docker can write data even if it is a very restricted user like `nobody`

     ./build_and_run.sh train -n <user_provided_name> -r <ranker e.g. WQSP_Ranker> <additional args>